 On our recent European adventure, we discovered the authentic side of Portugal’s Algarve and magical Alentejo.
 When I started planning my trip to Portugal I received more mixed information and varying opinions than any trip in my recent memory.
-From some I heard that Portugal was incredible, unspoiled and beautiful with all the best features of Europe without the massive crowds, tour groups or exorbitant prices.
+From some, I heard that Portugal was incredible, unspoiled and beautiful with all the best features of Europe without the massive crowds, tour groups or exorbitant prices.
 I listened to stories about the outstanding food with delicious fresh fish, enormous lobsters, seafood stews, homemade desserts and crisp wines.
-Friends raved about the stunning scenery, clean beaches, well preserved medieval towns and beautiful cities.
+Friends raved about the stunning scenery, clean beaches, well-preserved medieval towns and beautiful cities.

 When we mistakenly arrived in Lagos because our navigation could not register the address of our hotel, I immediately understood where the negative comments arose from.
 The city was large, overbuilt and crowded.
 While the marina held some lovely stores and the historic streets were clean and organized, there was no indication that we were actually in Portugal.
 For all the construction, apartment buildings and fish and chip shops, we could just as easily have landed in any of the other sadly overdeveloped coasts of Europe.
 Everyone spoke English, few spoke native Portuguese.
 It was a cliché and disappointment, but I was determined to look deeper.

-The hotel we had chosen was a bit of a disappointment, the result of last minute changes to our itinerary when I decided to add the Algarve region to our Portugal adventure.
+The hotel we had chosen was a bit of a disappointment, the result of last-minute changes to our itinerary when I decided to add the Algarve region to our Portugal adventure.
 The rooms were run down and did not live up to their 4* claims (something that frequently happens in Europe, stars are a relative designation open to interpretation) but it had a glorious view and a perfect location.
 The development was lovely and clean with some spectacular homes clinging to the hills and overlooking the ocean.
 But the best part was the hiking path in front of our room that ran along the cliffs of the ocean, connecting two tiny and perfectly authentic villages.
 Turn left and a ten-minute walk brought us to a spectacular little town of Luz with a glorious beach, delicious seafood restaurants, tiny cafes and a few gelato shops.
 Turn right and another 15-minute walk brought us straight down the side of a cliff into the tiny village of Burgau.
 This is exactly the authentic side of Portugal’s Algarve and magical Alentejo we were looking for.

-We spent our time exploring the villages by our hotel as well as the stunning beach towns of Carvoiero and Salema, where we had the best meal of our entire trip at Agua Na Boca, a quaint restaurant where the owner was our waiter.
-We ventured into Sagres in search of surf worthy waves, but finding instead the remains on an ancient fortress and nearly abandoned beach.
+We spent our time exploring the villages by our hotel as well as the stunning beach towns of Carvoeiro and Salema, where we had the best meal of our entire trip at Agua Na Boca, a quaint restaurant where the owner was our waiter.
+We ventured into Sagres in search of surf-worthy waves but finding instead the remains on an ancient fortress and nearly abandoned beach.
 We took a precarious boat ride to explore the famous caves of Benagil and swam in the chilly waters of the wild Atlantic Ocean.
 Choosing to enter Lagos only for the necessity of catching our boat ride we clung to the yet unspoiled villages and tiny coved beaches.

 Straddling the Northern border between Algarve and Alentejo, in the natural park of the Costa Vicentina lies one of the beautiful beaches in the world, Odeceixe.
 We spent a day here, but one could easily spend a summer and maybe even a lifetime.
 Bridging the gaps between past and present, tradition and progress the town of Odeceixe clings to its roots as steadily as the homes clinging to the cliffs.

-Of course, it would have been simpler to book the trendy hotels found in Albuferia, Lagos or Faro, However, for our family avoiding the chaos and frustration of getting lost along unmarked roads would have meant missed out on the beauty of a country hidden just around the corner and the charming locals anxiously awaiting to share their culture, cuisine and boundless hospitality.
+Of course, it would have been simpler to book the trendy hotels found in Albuferia, Lagos, or Faro, However, for our family avoiding the chaos and frustration of getting lost along unmarked roads would have meant missing out on the beauty of a country hidden just around the corner and the charming locals anxiously awaiting to share their culture, cuisine and boundless hospitality.